open-cloud/open-cloud.github.io.old/0_overview.md

     associated with the User's home Site; and the right to list all Users, Sites, Deployments, and Nodes in the system.

-* **SitePrivilege:** A binding of a User to a Role in the context of a particular Site, which implies the Role applies to all Nodes, Slices, and Users associated with the Site.
-Site-level roles include:
+* **SitePrivilege:** A binding of a User to a Role in the scope of a particular Site, which implies the Role applies to all Nodes, Slices, and Users associated with the Site.
+Site-level roles
+  include:

   - **Admin:** Read/write access to all Site-specific objects.